cybertraining-dsc/fa20-523-302/project/project.md

 features, and the number of samples per window, respectively.
 These windows are then paired with their corresponding movement classifications and fed into a Keras LSTM workflow.
 This workflow is executed on a Google
 Colab instance and benchmarked.

 If a classification strategy of sufficient accuracy is possible, it will be determined that wearable data can potentially serve as a useful supplementary source of information to aid in establishing a patient's medical history.

 Reviewing relevant literature is important to determine the current state of wearables research regarding usefulness to healthcare workers and user well-being.
 Much of this research will be focused on determining the state of wearables in the healthcare industry and determining if there is a need for streamlined data transfer to healthcare professionals.

 ## 5. Discussion

 The dataset is comprised of six discrete classes of movement.
 There are 12 parameters describing the readouts of the sensors over time.

+### 5.1 Descriptive Analysis

 There is an imbalance in the number of datapoints for each class, which could lead to classification errors.